d0tsama-dev/DogAI-Roadmap/README.md

 ![DogAI Landing Page](./landing-page.png)

+---

 ## **Overview**
-DogAI combines AI-powered tools and blockchain technology to deliver **Market Analysis** and build **DeFAI Infrastructure**, empowering users to navigate DeFi with actionable insights and innovative platforms.
+DogAI combines **AI-powered tools** and **blockchain technology** to deliver actionable insights, build innovative platforms, and empower users to navigate DeFi with confidence.
+Our focus is on **Market Analysis** and **DeFAI Infrastructure** to enhance the Solana ecosystem.

 ---